grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

-This clearly does not support displaying multiple digits (as we just proved, because the Statement saying they are supported turned out false).
+This does not support displaying multiple digits yet (as we just proved, because the Statement saying they are supported turned out false).
 So let's change the code to handle this case:

 ```csharp
 public class Calculator